chiranjeevipavurala/simple-button-generator/README.md

 ### **Core Functionality**
 - **Customizable Button Title**: Set any text for your button
 - **Multiple Action Types**: URL links, JavaScript functions, email, phone calls, downloads, forms, modals, and scroll actions
-- **Live Preview**: Real-time preview with floating draggable panel
+- **Live Preview**: Real-time preview with floating draggable panel that updates as you customize
 - **Download HTML**: Get a complete HTML file ready to use
 - **Copy Code**: Copy the generated code to clipboard